Theory of polarization-switchable electrical conductivity anisotropy in nonpolar semiconductors: III. Results and discussion

-\textit{Symmetry analysis.} We now provide guidelines to screen nonpolar and nonmagnetic~\footnote{As shown in Eqs.~(\ref{eq:disppol})--(\ref{eq:condpol3}), neither magnetism nor spin-orbit interaction is essential for polarization-switchable ECA.
-Magnetism and spin-orbit interaction are thus neglected in our derivations.} semiconductors enabling the polarization-switchable ECA.
-To this end, we focus on nonpolar crystallographic point groups, perform symmetry analysis, and derive symmetry-adapted energy dispersions for these groups.
-Depending on polarization $\mathbf{P}\equiv P_x \mathbf{x} + P_y \mathbf{y} + P_z \mathbf{z}$, the formalism of the energy dispersion is
+We now provide guidelines to screen nonmagnetic~\footnote{As shown in Eqs.~(\ref{eq:disppol})--(\ref{eq:condpol3}), neither magnetism nor spin-orbit interaction is essential for polarization-switchable ECA.
+Magnetism and spin-orbit interaction are thus neglected in our derivations.} semiconductors enabling polarization-switchable ECA.
+To this end, we perform symmetry analysis for crystallographic point groups.
+We first work with nonpolar point groups and extend our discussion to polar point groups at a later stage.
+Depending on polarization $\mathbf{P}\equiv P_x \mathbf{x} + P_y \mathbf{y} + P_z \mathbf{z}$, the formalism of the energy dispersion is written as

 where $\tau_{uv}$ and $\lambda_{wuv}$ coefficients characterize the bare effective masses and polarization-dressed effective masses of the carriers, respectively.
 Within effective mass approximation, Eq.~(\ref{eq:heffmasspol}) is derived around the Brillouin Zone center and up to first order in $P_x$, $P_y$ and $P_z$.